 It is also the country’s smallest province both in population and land area.
-And although Batanes Group of Islands consists of 10 islands, only three of those are inhabited: Batan, Itbayat and Sabtang.
+And although Batanes Group of Islands consists of 10 islands, only three of those are inhabited: Batan, Itbayat, and Sabtang.
 Basco, the capital of Batanes is located in Batan.
 They actually have four seasons here unlike the rest of the country.
-And because of it’s geographical location, they are frequently battered by typhoon.
-Strong winds, hence the name ‘Home of the Winds’, are expected all day long rain or shine, more so when there’s storm.
-Lucky us, when we we’re there, weather is really good and it only rains during our last day of stay there.
+And because of its geographical location, they are frequently battered by typhoon.
+Strong winds, hence the name ‘Home of the Winds’, are expected all day long rain or shine, more so when there’s a storm.
+Lucky us, when we were there, the weather is really good and it only rains during our last day of stay there.

 I’m not sure about the exact population here but the town proper where it’s supposed to be the most crowded isn’t exactly what I expected ‘crowded’ to be.
 Which is of course a good thing, because it still gives you that very laid-back feeling even if you are in the town proper already.

-You can also see private cars, Government vehicles, a few motorcycles, bicycles and the old fashioned carabao sleds.
-I remember there’s one car that happens to pass by ours, and honk at us as kuya Jun honks back at.
+You can also see private cars, Government vehicles, a few motorcycles, bicycles, and the old fashioned carabao sleds.
+I remember there’s one car that happens to pass by ours and honk at us as Kuya Jun honks back at.
 It turns out the vehicle is carrying the Governor of Batanes!
-I think it’s really nice that Kuya Jun seem to know the Governor personally, or as Kuya Jun says, ‘he knows this car is for tourist so the governor knows we have guests.’
-And also, it’s surprising to see a traveling official in one car like that because you usually expect a convoy of vehicles when there’s a government official on board, well I guess not here.
+I think it’s really nice that Kuya Jun seems to know the Governor personally, or as Kuya Jun says, ‘he knows this car is for tourist so the governor knows we have guests.’
+And also, it’s surprising to see a traveling official in one car like that because you usually expect a convoy of vehicles when there’s a government official onboard, well I guess not here.
 That was a lone car with an official on board that will be passing some really secluded area.
 Wow, Batanes is that safe!

-Means of transportation is not such a big deal for the Ivatans it seems.
+Means of transportation are not such a big deal for the Ivatans it seems.
 They’re all accustomed to walking.
-Unlike city people or those in other provinces who simply needs to take a taxi, a tricycle or their car just to get somewhere which is sometimes just a block away.
+Unlike city people or those in other provinces who simply need to take a taxi, a tricycle, or their car just to get somewhere which is sometimes just a block away.
 Hmmm, no wonder Ivatans are fit people.

-I remember we pass by an old woman on our way to a tourist spot, she’s carrying this enormous bundle of twigs on her head (but then again she still managed to throw us a smile).
-First, we’re like, wow she can carry those as if it’s nothing considering that she maybe past 80 years old.
+I remember we passed by an old woman on our way to a tourist spot, she’s carrying this enormous bundle of twigs on her head (but then again she still managed to throw us a smile).
+First, we’re like, wow she can carry those as if it’s nothing considering that she may be past 80 years old.
 And then we realized, wait she’s going all the way the curvy and steep roads we just passed by!

 When we were on our way back from Mahatao lighthouse, an old lady just pops out from a wall of cogon grass.
 And we’re like, where did she come from and how did she get there in the first place?
 I know how we did, we’re on a freaking car and there’s no other car in the area and no way she’s riding any motorcycle!